 Interviews with ex-Islanders, plus research carried out by wellness experts at Eden’s Gate, has definitively put together what the daily routine looks like for Islanders whilst they’re on Love Island.
 From the time they wake up, to when they go to bed – here’s exactly what they’re getting up to.

 The Islanders wake up around 9am

 The Islanders aren’t treated to huge lie-ins, because they are woken up at around 9am to get going with filming for the day.
-Kady McDermott, who was on the show’s second season, said: “The days were very long, and the producers never let us sleep in past 9.30am [because] that wasn’t entertaining.
+Kady McDermott, who was on the show’s second season and is then came back as a 2023 bombshell, said: “The days were very long, and the producers never let us sleep in past 9.30am [because] that wasn’t entertaining.
 They used to wake us up through speakers.”

 ITV told The Sun waking up time “varies depending upon what has happened the night before.”
 For example, if there’s been a dumping the previous night, Islanders are allowed a bit more sleep as they may have been filming later, and want to get over one of their mates leaving!

 After being woken up at the same time each morning, to start the day, the girls usually head to the dressing room and get ready while the boys make a cup of coffee or tea for the girl they are looking to impress.